Translation mistakes – their types and consequencesMikołaj Gołębiewski

 While localisation of games differs from both literary and marketing translations, it still manages to combine some of their aspects, topping it off with interactivity.
 Awkward equivalents or punctuation mistakes might be a nuisance, but errors influencing the game mechanics are of a completely different level (yes, pun intended).

-The process of game localisation is arduous and still not entirely “linguist-friendly” – usually, it consists in translating the so-called strings (names of items, texts appearing on buttons, etc.) with the help of such materials as screens or additional descriptions (if available, which is not always the case, unfortunately).
+The process of game localisation is arduous and still not entirely “linguist-friendly” – usually, it consists in translating the so-called strings (names of items, texts appearing on buttons, etc.) with the help of such materials as screenshots or additional descriptions (if available, which is not always the case, unfortunately).

 Hence it might happen that – ignorant of the context – translators will render chest as “a box”, not as “a bust” (as Łukasz Gołąbiowski mentions in his review of Assassin’s Creed Valhalla; available in Polish).
 Both these elements can appear in role-playing games.